wp-plugins/wpgraphicstudio/readme.txt

 With over 40 modules total we are sure to have something for everyone.

 == Changelog ==
+= 6.1.2 April 10 2015 =
+* Added the ability for site admin to turn the delete user files, created graphics and graphic galleries when a users account is deleted on or off.
+* Added the ability for site admin to turn the email graphic to users registered email account, on or off.
+* Create Graphic page is now named Members Area.
+* Updated install/setup instructions.

+== Changelog ==
+= 6.0.2 April 9 2015 =
+* Updated session handler to resolve php issue on some lower quality servers and bargain basement hosting providers.

 = 6.0.1 March 27 2015 =
 * Integrated the WordPress media uploader into the graphic module logo url field in wpGraphicStudio settings to allow logo to be uploaded.